reflectoring/reflectoring.github.io/_posts/2021-05-14-Spring-Boot-TestConfiguration.md

 When we register a bean with the spring application context, the bean will get a name.
 Bean overriding is registering another bean with the same name.
 In case of bean definition overriding, the previous bean definition will be overridden with a new version of bean.

 ### Spring version 5.1 behaviour
-From `Spring version 5.1` onwards, the bean definition overriding is disabled by default.
+From `Spring version 5.1` onwards, the bean definition overriding is `disabled` by default.
 A [BeanDefinitionOverrideException](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/support/BeanDefinitionOverrideException.html) is raised if we attempt to override one or more beans.

-It is recommended not to enable bean overriding during application runtime.
-However, we need to enable this feature to be able to override the bean definition during testing.
+It is not recommended enabling the bean definition overriding during application runtime. <i>However, we need to enable this feature to be able to override the bean definition during testing.</i>

-To enable this feature, set the flag `spring.main.allow-bean-definition-overriding` to `true` in `src/test/resources/test.properties` file.
+To enable this feature, set the environment variable `spring.main.allow-bean-definition-overriding` to `true` in `src/test/resources/test.properties` file.

 ## Configuration vs TestConfiguration